 "Bonjourrrrrrrrr, ya cheese-eating surrender monkeys!"

-Even though this trope is mainly about American and English attitudes towards the French, the phrase was originally uttered by a character from Scotland, a country that had a long tradition of allying with the French against the English, and addressed to a class consisting of Americans.
+- Even though this trope is mainly about American and English attitudes towards the French, the phrase was originally uttered by a character from Scotland, a country with a c.1100-1603 tradition of allying with the French against the English (before they decided to form a country with them), and addressed to a class consisting of Americans.

-In the story of Joan of Arc, Homer remarks "Victory?
+- In the story of Joan of Arc, Homer remarks "Victory?
 We're French!
-We don't even have a word for it!!" *
+We don't even have a word for it!!" note

 Eric Cartman: Clyde, Clyde, if you had the chance right now to go back in time and stop Hitler, wouldn't you do it?
 I mean, I personally wouldn't; however, because I think it was awesome, but you would, right?